Home - About AR - Learning Material - Exams - Clubs - Posters

 More on Callsigns

 Each amateur operator is identified by a sequence of letters and numbers, called a callsign.
-A few special calls are 3 letters, but 4, 5, or 6 are normal, and one rather silly regime uses 7 - for the VKnFxxx Foundation licence, which upsets some systems.
-Thankfully the latter is being discontinued.
+A few special calls are 3 letters, but 4, 5, or 6 are normal.
+Thankfully the 7 character VKnFxxx Foundation licence in Australia, which upset some systems, have been discontinued.

 If you obtain a Technician licence the FCC will give you a "systematic" callsign, something like KG7TAZ.
 This is called a 2x3 callsign, due to the two letters ahead of the number, and three after.
 The number indicates the region, 7 being the North-West, including Oregon.
 From north to south down the East Coast is 1 to 4.
 Much of the Gulf Coast is 5.
 California is 6, the Dakotas and central states are 0.
 The eastern Mid-West in 8, including Ohio; the western part 9.